rmsreis/advertising-predict/README.md

 This is an example of simple linear regression model to predict sales and revenue using Python.
 I employed scikit-learn module for calculating the linear regression, while using pandas for data management, and seaborn for plotting.

-The first dataset
+The first dataset captures sales revenue generated with respect to advertisement spends on radio, tv and newspaper.

-in the second part I will work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.
+In the second part I will work with the advertising data of a marketing agency to develop a machine learning algorithm that predicts if a particular user will click on an advertisement.
+For this, I use both Linear regression and Decision Tree models

 ### Simple Linear Regression
 ------------------------------------------------